 2. Pick your area of expertise or interest

-Even though I don’t have a background in HR, I write quite a lot of recruitment content for all kinds of organisations, agencies and businesses.
+I don’t have a background in business, but I write quite a lot of business content for organisations and agencies.

-Even if you’re not 100 per cent sure what area you want to write in, pick something that you’re interested in, curious about, or experienced in and do the ground work initially in that area.
+Even if you’re not 100 per cent sure what area you want to write in, pick something that you’re interested in, curious about, or experienced in and do the ground work.

-There are endless industries you could be looking at writing for.
+There are endless industries you could write for, such as:

 Sleep (yes, really!)